 In the following years, Iliescu became the head of the opposition movement National Salvation Front which contributed to the ousting of Ceausescu in 1989.

-In November 2014, the European Court of Human Rights found the lack of effective investigations into the incidents occurred during the ‘Mineriad’ protests to be in violation of the right to life, the right to freedom from inhumane and degrading treatment, and the right to fair trial of the people involved in the demonstrations.
+In November 2014, the European Court of Human Rights found the lack of effective investigations into the incidents that occurred during the ‘Mineriad’ protests to be in violation of the right to life, the right to freedom from inhumane and degrading treatment, and the right to a fair trial of the people involved in the demonstrations.

 In October 2015, the Military Prosecutor’s Section within the Prosecutor’s Office attached to the High Court of Cassation and Justice Office reopened investigations against Iliescu for having decided, organised and coordinated a general and systematic attack against the civilian population during the events from 13 until 15 June 1990 in Bucharest.
 The suspects, including Iliescu, were first called for questioning on 21 December 2015.

 Iliescu denied calling the minors to Bucharest and claimed they came spontaneously.

 On 13 June 2017, the Prosecutor’s office indicted Iliescu for crimes against humanity.
 According to a statement of the General Prosecutor’s Office, the attack illegally involved forces of the Interior Ministry, Defence Ministry, Romanian Intelligence service, as well as the minors and other workers from various areas of the country.
 Together, these forces allegedly carried out violent attacks against civilians associated with the protests, as well as against peaceful residents.

 The trial against Iliescu and several other accused started on 20 February 2018 before the High Court of Cassation and Justice, and is currently ongoing.